Using Heating Pad During Pregnancy – Is It Safe?

 Should You Use a Heating Pad on a Pregnant Belly?

 No!
-While heating pads are ideal for use as substitutes for unwanted chemicals and over-the-counter medications they should not be placed directly on the belly.
-Avoid placing a heating pad directly on a pregnant belly as it can expose your baby to heat directly and may contribute to birth defects.
+While heating pads are ideal for use as substitutes for unwanted chemicals and over-the-counter medications, they should not be placed directly on the belly.
+Avoid placing a heating pad on your stomach while pregnant, as it can expose your baby to heat directly and may contribute to birth defects.

 Pregnancy leads to muscle cramps and spasms and heat packs provide a natural relief from the pain and discomfort, temporarily.
 Heating pads may be used on pregnant belly provided the temperature is set to below 100 degrees Fahrenheit to avoid affecting the baby.
 Ideally, placing a towel between the skin and the heat pad will prevent burning the skin due to the heat and lessen the impact, thus making it safe for use.